Contact Us (323) 455-2498

 Are Medical Bills Included in a Personal Injury Settlement?

-Experienced personal injury attorneys work to ensure that all future medical expenses are accounted for and that the settlement reflects the full scope of necessary care.
-Without adequate documentation and legal guidance, the injured party risks accepting a settlement that fails to cover their future needs, leaving them to pay outstanding medical bills out of pocket later.
+Future medical expenses are often one of the most critical components of a fair settlement, particularly when injuries require ongoing care.
+Without proper documentation and legal guidance, injured individuals risk accepting a settlement that fails to cover long-term needs, leaving them to pay medical bills out-of-pocket later.

 How Settlement Amounts Are Calculated